City removes bathrooms, sinks from homeless camps

 In a letter sent to aldermen this week, Mayor Joyce Craig said she recently met with state officials, including Health and Human Services Commissioner Lori Shibinette, and determined Friday would be the last day for the state-funded services.

-Meal deliveries to the camps will stop, too.
+Meal deliveries to the camps are stopping, too.
 The person contracted to deliver the meals — Peter Telge of Stark Brewery — announced to residents of Camp Live Free on Friday that breakfast and dinner will be provided at the old St. Casimir School building starting Saturday.

 It will last for at least a couple of weeks, he said.
 The New Horizons soup kitchen remains closed because of COVID-19.